tombutler36/personalPortfolioSite/README.md

 # personalPortfolioSite
  First from scratch website, HTML, CSS and additional files included.
-Designed to showcase myself and have a place to host projects
+Designed to showcase myself and have a place to host projects.
+Currently in development, plan to publish soon.